 The Supreme Court ruled that a shareholders’ resolution of a constrained legal responsibility business enterprise opposite to the articles of association can be annulled simplest if it further undermines the agency’s pastimes or aims toward harming shareholders.
 The Supreme Court consequently authorized the dominant interpretation of the provision.

 First, the Supreme Court assumed that the provision’s textual interpretation strongly supported a majority interpretation.
-Second, in the Supreme Court’s opinion, the general public interpretation turned into extra-rational.
+Second, in the Supreme Court’s opinion, the general public’s interpretation turned into an extra-rational one.
 (It lets the courts look at whether or not the annulment of a decision is clearly suitable in positive instances.)
-A minority interpretation might require the court docket to repeal the resolution due to the mere formal contradiction of the decision with the articles of affiliation.
+A minority interpretation might require the court to repeal the resolution due to the mere formal contradiction of the decision with the articles of affiliation.

-Third, the Supreme Court raised the argument that a majority interpretation is supported by way of the precept of stability of prison men and women (i.e., organizations).
-An alternative interpretation would allow minority shareholders that disagree with the general public to mission resolutions based on any formal war with the articles of affiliation.
+Third, the Supreme Court raised the argument that a majority interpretation is supported by way of the principle of stability of prisoners and women (i.e., organizations).
+An alternative interpretation would allow minority shareholders who disagree with the general public to miss resolutions based on any formal war with the articles of affiliation.
 According to the Supreme Court, a majority interpretation protects against such practices, as it calls for the real negative results of this kind of decision to be proven.